By Yousif Farah

 They were shocking enough to urge a world leaders meeting in

 Washington DC and a follow-up summit in San Francisco.
-The UN

 UDHR played a persuasive role by inspiring more than 60 human